The dashboard in your car

 While you have a detailed manual for your car in your

-glove box you refer to your dashboard every time you drive so you can get to where you want to go.
+glove box, you refer to your dashboard every time you drive to get to where you want to go.

-Just like a Dashboard in your car, this hiring and development tool a Performance Dashboard lets you know what’s crucial for a 'successful drive'.
-Every position should have a dashboard that lists top three to five focus areas that are crucial for superior performance.
+Like a Dashboard in your car, this hiring and development tool, a Performance Dashboard, lets you know what’s crucial for a 'successful drive.'
+Every position should have a dashboard that lists the top three to five focus areas critical for superior performance.

-Performance Dashboard - Why It Matters & How It Helps You...
+Why the Performance Dashboard Matters & How It Helps...

 A Performance Dashboard will help you:

 Focus on what the job needs for superior performance, which helps you focus on the right things during the interview so that you select the candidate that's the best fit.

 Help new hires focus on what matters most for success in their new position, setting them up for quicker up time, less overwhelm and a greater probability of success.